danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 Sensors that record environmental conditions can be used to manage goods in transit.
 These sensors need to:

-  - Sense position and condition of goods
+  - Sense position and condition of goods.
-  - Last for several months without charging
+  - Last for several months without charging.
   - Send data over long ranges to regional infrastructure.

 ## 2.4.
 Physical system monitoring and control